pallets/flask/docs/quickstart.rst

 a response object for you.
 If the return value is a string it's converted into a response object with the string as response body, a ``200 OK`` status code and a :mimetype:`text/html` mimetype.
-If the return value is a dict, ``jsonify`` is called to produce a response.
+If the return value is a dict, :func:`jsonify` is called to produce a response.
 The logic that Flask applies to converting return values into response objects is as follows: